 Containers are different from server virtualization in that a virtualized architecture emulates a hardware system.
 Each VM can run an OS in an independent environment and present to the application, via abstraction, a substitute to a physical machine.
 The hypervisor emulates hardware from pooled CPUs, memory, storage and network resources, which can be shared numerous times by multiple instances of VMs.

-VMs can require substantial resource overhead, such as memory, disk and network input/output (I/O), because each VM runs an OS, meaning that VMs can be large and take longer to create than containers.
+VMs can require substantial resource overhead, such as memory, disk and network input/output (I/O), because each VM runs an OS.
+This means VMs can be large and take longer to create than containers.
 Because containers share the OS kernel, only one instance of an OS can run many isolated containers.
 The OS supporting containers can also be smaller, with fewer features, than an OS for a VM or physical application installation.

 Application containers and system containers

 System containers, such as LXC, are technologically similar to both application containers and to VMs.
 A system container can run an OS, similar to how an OS would run encapsulated on a VM.
-However, system containers don't emulate the hardware of a system.
-Instead, system containers operate similarly to application containers, and a user can install different libraries, languages and system databases.
+However, system containers don't emulate the hardware of a system -- instead, they operate similarly to application containers, and a user can install different libraries, languages and system databases.

 Benefits of containers